EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 affiliations: "Division of Medical Virology, Department of Pathology, Faculty of Health and Medical Science, Stellenbosch University, Tygerberg, South Africa."
 date: "July, 8 2020"
 dataset: "https://nextstrain.org/community/EduanWilkinson/ncov_cpt"
-abstract: "The Network for Genomics Surveillance in South Africa (NGS-SA) presents a molecular epidemiological study of the first 46 SARS-CoV-2 whole genomes from Cape Town, South Africa, during the first month of the epidemic."
+abstract: "The Network for Genomics Surveillance in South Africa (NGS-SA) presents a molecular epidemiological study of the first 46 SARS-CoV-2 whole genomes from Cape Town, South Africa.
+These genotypes were all sampled in the first month of the epidemic in Cape Town and roughly represent ~10% of the diagnosed cases over the same time period."
 ---

 # [Executive summary](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=clade_membership&d=map&p=full&transmissions=hide)
 The emergence of a novel coronavirus, SARS-CoV-2, in December 2019, progressed to become a global pandemic over a few months, which reached South Africa at the beginning of March 2020.
 <br><br>
-The first reported case was in the KwaZulu-Natal province on the east coast of the country.
+The first reported case was in the KwaZulu-Natal (KZN) province on the east coast of the country.
 The case was associated with a returning traveler from Europe.
-Within days similar cases of SARS-CoV-2 were being documented in Gauteng and the Western Cape Province.
+Within days similar cases of SARS-CoV-2 were being documented in Gauteng (GP) and the Western Cape (WC) provinces.
+<br><br>
-<br><br>This report focuses on the early epidemic in Cape Town, which is the main economic and population hub in the Western Cape (WC) province of South Africa.
+This report focuses on the early epidemic in Cape Town, which is the main economic and population hub in the WC province of South Africa.
 To this end we have excluded sequences from KRISP - which was the focus of the [first NGS-SA report](https://nextstrain.org/groups/ngs-sa/narratives/COVID19-KZN-27June20).
 <br><br>
 The [Network for Genomics Surveillance in South Africa (NGS-SA)](https://www.krisp.org.za/ngs-sa/) was establish to investigate the genetic diversity of SARS-CoV-2 within the Republic.
 NGS-SA is a collaborative network of ten government and university laboratories in South Africa.